nicm42/100-days-of-code-v2/log3.md

 **Day 49: 27th May 2021**
 I did a Weekly Web Dev challenge that was about CSS.
 I then did the media queries part of the CSS for the bookfinder project, which was all fine.
 But then testing it with real data I found a whole load of JS things I need to fix...

+**Day 50: 28th May 2021**
+I did a couple of bits from my list, which were simple.
+But for one of them, the tests should tell me if it worked.
+But when I discovered that duplicating the previous and next buttons broke all the tests involving them.
+I fixed those bits, but now it's gone a bit weird with the API calling - I think I need to change the dummy data and tests, but I need to look at all those with a fresh eye.